 Historically, scientists have relied almost exclusively on electromagnetic (EM) radiation (visible light, X-rays, radio waves, microwaves, etc.) to study the Universe.
 Some are trying to use subatomic particles, called neutrinos, as well.
 Each of these 'messengers' of information provides scientists with a different but complementary view of the Universe.

-More importantly, since gravitational waves interact very weakly with matter (unlike EM radiation, which can be absorbed, reflected, refracted, or bent), they travel through the Universe virtually unimpeded, giving us a clear view of the gravitational-wave Universe.
-The waves carry information about their origins that is free of the distortions or alterations suffered by EM radiation as it traverses intergalactic space.
+More importantly, since gravitational waves interact very weakly with matter (unlike EM radiation, which can be absorbed, reflected, refracted, or bent by gravity itself), they travel through the Universe virtually unimpeded, carrying information about their origins that is free of distortion.

-The gravitational waves that LIGO detects are caused by some of the most energetic events in the Universe—colliding black holes, merging neutron stars, exploding stars, and possibly even the birth of the Universe itself.
-Detecting and analyzing the information carried by gravitational waves is allowing us to observe the Universe in a way never before possible, providing astronomers and other scientists with their first glimpses of literally un-seeable wonders.
-LIGO has removed a veil of mystery on the Universe and in so doing, has ushered in exciting new research in physics, astronomy, and astrophysics.
+The gravitational waves that LIGO detects are caused by some of the most profoundly cataclysmic events in the Universe—colliding black holes, merging neutron stars, exploding stars, and possibly even the birth of the Universe itself.
+Detecting and analyzing the information carried by gravitational waves is allowing us to observe the Universe in a way never before possible, providing astronomers and other scientists with their first glimpses of un-seeable wonders.
+LIGO has removed a veil of mystery on the Universe, and in so doing, has ushered in exciting new research in physics, astronomy, and astrophysics.